jblakley/JITCloudlet/Magma_recipe/README.md

 While the JIT Cloudlet Recipe deploys the full JIT Cloudlet solution, this recipe deploys a standalone Magma AGW, Orc8r, and connecting it to a gNB and UE.
 This recipe also focuses on a 5G deployment rather than the LTE deployment used in the JIT Cloudlet Recipe.

 DISCLAIMER: As with many deployment recipes, successful execution of the recipe is dependent on adjusting it to the specifics of a given environment.
 There is no guarantee this recipe can work "out of the box" in an arbitrary environment.
-Familiarity with Linux, Kubernetes, Helm, Docker, Magma, IP Networking, and Ansible are likely to be needed to assure successful completion.
+Familiarity with Linux, Docker, Magma, IP Networking, and Ansible are likely to be needed to assure successful completion.
+As compared with the [JITC_recipe](../JITC_recipe), this recipe does not:

+- Deploy the AGW in Kubernetes.
+It uses docker-compose to deploy the AGW containers.
+- Include connecting a gNB or UE to the network.

 The recipe consists of the following primary steps:

 1. Bootstrapping the initial environment
-2. Deploy the Management System
+2. Deploy the Orchestrator
-3. Deploy the Cloudlet
+3. Deploy the Access Gateway
-4. Connect a Phone a.k.a.
-UE
+4. Connect the AGW to the Orc8r
 5. Validate the base platform

 ## Preparing your environment